hashicorp/terraform-plugin-mux/.github/CONTRIBUTING.md

    It's very helpful when writing documentation to have specific questions like "how do servers' schemas get merged?" in mind.
 This helps us ensure the documentation is targeted, specific, and framed in a useful way.

+ - [ ] **Contribute**: This repository contains source files that power versioned documentation for [terraform.io/plugin/mux](https://www.terraform.io/plugin/mux).
+Feel free to open a pull request with documentation changes.
+   See the [website README](../website/README.md) for additional information.

 ## New Pull Request